Susan Schneider Thomas to Speak at The Future of Qui Tam & False Claims Act: What’s In and Out of 2017? LIVE Webcast

 Click here to learn more about the webcast and register.

-Ms. Thomas is a shareholder in the Consumer Fraud and Whistleblower/Qui Tam practice groups at Berger Montague.
+Ms. Thomas is an attorney in the Consumer Fraud and Whistleblower/Qui Tam practice groups at Berger Montague.
 She concentrates her practice on qui tam litigation and has substantial complex litigation experience.

 Ms. Thomas has had major responsibilities in many securities and consumer fraud class actions, including In re CryoLife Securities Litigation, C.A.
 No. 1:02-CV-1868 BBM (N.D.Ga.), which settled in 2005 for $23.25 million, and In re First Alliance Mortgage Co., Civ.
 No. SACV 00-964 (C.D.Cal.), a deceptive mortgage lending action which settled for over $80 million in cooperation with the FTC.